Charity Number: 279838

 A very special choice

-- Linwood Campus provides for 210 pupils aged 3-19, with a comprehensive range of special educational needs.
+- Linwood Main Provision provides for Nursery to Year 14 with a comprehensive range of special educational needs.

-- Littlewood Campus is an Early Years ASD specific provision with places for 12 full-time early year pupils.
+- Littlewood Campus is an Early Years ASD specific provision for pupils diagnosed with autism and associated learning difficulties.

-- Summerwood Campus provides for 30 students aged 16-19, who have a diagnosis of Asperger’s Syndrome.
+- Summerwood Campus provides for Years 12 to 14, supporting pupils who have a diagnosis of autism/Asperger’s Syndrome.

-- CHI—Classroom in the Heart of the Industry provides for students aged 16-19, predominately for students with more moderate learning needs, working in partnership with the Marsham Court Hotel, Tesco and Citygate.
+- CHI (Classroom in the Heart of the Industry) provides education and employment-based training for students Years 12 to 14, working in partnership with the Marsham Court Hotel, Tesco and Citygate.

 - For all individuals to aspire to achieving their full potential and be the very best they can.